tigerbeetle/tigerbeetle/src/vsr/README.md

 In response to a `request_prepare`:

 - Reply the `command=prepare` with the requested prepare, if available and valid.
 - Reply `command=nack_prepare` if the request origin is the primary of the ongoing view-change and we never received the prepare.
-(This enables the primary to truncate uncommitted messages and remain available).
+  (If the primary collects a _nack quorum_, it truncates uncommitted messages from the logs, improving availability).
 - Otherwise do not reply. (e.g. the corresponding slot in the WAL is corrupt)

 Per [PAR's CTRL Protocol](https://www.usenix.org/system/files/conference/fast18/fast18-alagappan.pdf), we do not nack corrupt entries, since they _might_ be the prepare being requested.